John Stanley-21 June 1355

 As John looked out from the walls of the chateau, it felt as though Monsegur was higher than the surrounding peaks.
 Then he felt he was above the earth, suddenly separated from the material world and on the fringe of the spiritual realm.
 For perhaps the first time in his life, he was acutely conscious of his spirit.

-As the sun slowly set, Sabastien found John on the battlements, staring at the Pyrenees, holding his arms so the his palms were level with his head and facing the mountains.
+As the sun slowly set, Sebastien found John on the battlements, staring at the Pyrenees, holding his arms so his palms were level with his head and facing the mountains.
 He was swaying slightly on his feet.

 Whilst he was drifting towards sleep Lady Eleanor climbed up the stairs.